albertmeronyo/CUBE-MT/README.md

 *  The [CUBE-MT.json](CUBE-MT.json)  metadata file
 *  A [data dump](https://emckclac-my.sharepoint.com/:u:/g/personal/k2037030_kcl_ac_uk/EXq1lYs06n1Lg_flWv1mM0kBvrxFMSVRcx5R21JXKpJrMQ?e=rDQiFQ) with the results of the benchmark and generated modalities *(NOTE: not included in this repo to keep it light)*
+** The same version of the dataset is available in [Hugging Face](https://huggingface.co/datasets/albertmeronyo/CUBE-MT)

 ## Using the benchmark